Kroeser/Getting-and-Cleaning-Data/CodeBook.md

 # Code book in relation [tidyData.txt](tidyData.txt)
-This code book describes all the data in the tidyData.txt file and through what steps it was obtained from the raw data.
+This code book describes the steps that were performed to obatain the tidyData.txt file from the raw data and explains the variables as included in the tidyData.txt file.

 ## Processing steps
 The following steps were undertaken to transform the raw data into the tidy data:
 1. The training and test sets were merged into a single data set;
 2. The columns representing a standard deviation or mean measurement were extracted from the single data set;
-3. The integers representing an activity (i.e., 1-6) where replaced with a more decriptive character strings (i.e., walking walking upstairs, walking downstairs, sitting, standing and laying);
+3. The integers representing an activity (i.e., 1-6) where replaced with more decriptive character strings (i.e., walking walking upstairs, walking downstairs, sitting, standing and laying);
 4. The dependant variables were named (see below); and
 5. Each variable was averaged over each activity and each subject.

 ## Key identifying values
-the first two columns represent the following:
+The first two columns of tidyData.txt represent the following:
-1. ID - the unique identification number for each participant; and
+1. ID - the unique identification number for each participant (i.e., 1-30); and
-2. Activity - the acticity that the participant was performing.
+2. Activity - the acticity that the participant was performing:
+* walking;
+* walking upstairs;
+* walking downstairs;
+* sitting;
+* standing; and
+* laying.

 ## Dependant measures/values
-All the following collumns represent a dependant value:
+The rest of the columns (i.e., 3 through 81) represent the following dependant values:
 - tBodyAcc-mean()-X
 - tBodyAcc-mean()-Y
 - tBodyAcc-mean()-Z